Net zero: climate-saving target or delay tactic?

 The additional question of carbon-heavy aviation and maritime transport, which is by nature international, has yet to be successfully addressed.

-The IPCC's climate report in October laid out several different scenarios -- or "pathways" -- that nations could take to reach net-zero.
+The IPCC's climate report in 2018 laid out several different scenarios -- or "pathways" -- that nations could take to reach net zero.

 By far the safest route to 1.5C is an immediate, drastic drawdown in fossil fuel usage, with emissions peaking in a few years and nearly halved by 2030.